Filling Up with Heaven

-"Filling Up with Heaven" is a song by British synthpop group the Human League, released as the third and final single from their seventh full-length studio album, Octopus (1995).
-It was jointly written by lead singer Philip Oakey and Producer Ian Stanley (formerly of Tears for Fears).
-The song was released on 5 June 1995 in a variety of vinyl and CD single formats.
-These included various third-party remixes of "Filling Up With Heaven" and "John Cleese: is he Funny?", including mixes by Hardfloor.
+"Filling Up with Heaven" is a song by English synth-pop band the Human League, released as the third and final single from their seventh full-length studio album, Octopus (1995).
+It was jointly written by lead singer Philip Oakey and producer Ian Stanley (formerly of Tears for Fears).
+The song was released on 5 June 1995 by East West Records in a variety of vinyl and CD single formats.
+These included various third-party remixes of "Filling Up with Heaven" and "John Cleese; Is He Funny?", including mixes by Hardfloor.

-After the success of the previous two singles it was expected to equal the chart position of "Tell Me When" and "One Man in My Heart".
-But unlike the two previous singles it was not play listed by BBC Radio 1 and received minimal national airplay, affecting sales.
-The single eventually peaked at number 36 in the UK singles chart, spending a total of two weeks in the charts.
+The single peaked at number 36 in the UK singles chart, spending a total of two weeks in the charts.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The latest single from Octopus sounds almost as if it could have come from their early 80s heyday, a loosely structured song, playing on the juxtaposition of Phil Oakey's voice with those of Joanne Catherall and Suzanne Sulley.
 Very new romantic and so somehow a bit dated, hence possibly this rather lowly chart entry."
+Jennifer Nine from Melody Maker described 'Filling Up with Heaven' as "shiny", with "the girls' no baby no like silvery icing on Oakey's lines, crowbarred, as always, into awkward scansion.
+(Until he gives up and just goes hey hey hey, thrillingly.)"

 Pan-European magazine Music & Media commented, "Oakey and the girls seem to be on a trip through outer space.
 Bombarded with more bleeps than in Star Wars, in our control room on planet earth we can see that they're still into melodies."
-A reviewer from Music Week gave the song three out of five, describing it as a "strong" third single from the album, "if not a break from the successful formula."
+Music Week gave the song three out of five, describing it as a "strong" third single from the album, "if not a break from the successful formula".
+Amy Raphael from NME was negative, saying, "The League haven't really changed that much over the past 15 years but we have and, where their simplicity was once appealing, it now renders them bland.
+Which won't stop it from being a hit.
+Unfortunately."
+Mark Sutherland from Smash Hits gave it two out of five, writing, "'Tell Me When' and 'One Man in My Heart' were cracking enough tunes, but this is just boring-snoring synth doodling."